Alexandru Hrisoverghi: Biography

 By that time, Hrisoverghi was showing the symptoms of an unknown disease, which first manifested itself as renal colics.
 As doctors recommended exercise and fresh air, he left for the Ottoman Empire, visiting Rumelia on his way to Edirne.
 In Kogălniceanu's view: "The patriarchal life of the Bulgarians, their customs so unlike those of any other, more civilized and thus more commonplace, nations, the magnificent view of the Balkans still full of souvenirs from the Russian victories [in the war of 1828-1829], all that primitive nature left vivid imprints in his memory and awoke within him the poetic genius".

-Returning to Moldavia in 1834, Alexandru Hrisoverghi published his debut work, Ruinelor Cetăţii Neamţu or Oda ruinelor Cetăţii Neamţu, an ode which had been prompted by news that the inhabitants of Târgu Neamţ were planning to raze the nearby medieval complex and use it as a source of building material (see Neamţ Fortress).
+Returning to Moldavia in 1834, Alexandru Hrisoverghi published his debut work, Ruinelor Cetății Neamțu or Oda ruinelor Cetății Neamțu, an ode which had been prompted by news that the inhabitants of Târgu Neamț were planning to raze the nearby medieval complex and use it as a source of building material (see Neamţ Fortress).
 Its final stanza began with the words:

-Ruinelor Cetăţii Neamţu had instant appeal, persuading Prince Mihail Sturdza to block the Târgu Neamţ demolition projects, as well as popularizing historic preservation throughout Moldavia.
+Ruinelor Cetății Neamțu had instant appeal, persuading Prince Mihail Sturdza to block the Târgu Neamț demolition projects, as well as popularizing historic preservation throughout Moldavia.

 Over the following years, Hrisovergi pursued a romantic affair with Catinca Beldiman, the wife of Vornic Nicolae Dimachi (himself an amateur poet).
 According to Kogălniceanu (who did not mention her name): "She was a young, beautiful woman, with a vivid imagination, who had kept alive all the illusions of her childhood and who, resonating with the young poet's fiery words, answered him: love me, be blessed; make yourself a luminous name among men, so you may cover me with your glory.
 Hrisoverghi found in her the ideal heroine he had previously read about in works by Byron, Dumas and those of so many novelists; he gained a soul to understand his own soul, a heart for his heart, a star for his horizon.
 He thus forgot everything else, glory, honors, future, in order to live for his loved one".
 Kogălniceanu noted that all of Hrisoverghi's works after that moment, his poems as well as his translation of Dumas' Antony, evidenced the inspiration Hrisoverghi had received from the object of his affection.
 Antony was first published posthumously by the Bucharest printing press of Ion Heliade Rădulescu, and featured a preface by Costache Negruzzi.